 The School District is providing our "Ready Day One" program as an incentive to complete the registration process!
-Each student that is registered for the 2023-24 school year will receive a clear backpack with school supplies!
-All students will be required to use clear backpacks.
+Each student that is registered for the 2024-25 school year will receive a clear backpack with some school supplies!
+All students are REQUIRED to use CLEAR BACKPACKS.
 One will be provided for all students who register.
 We want to ensure that every child is ready to start school on day one!
 Thank you for your support.

-Point your opened camera app at the QR code - you should be able to point your camera from any angle and still receive the school's supply list.
+Point your opened camera app at the QR code from any angle and receive the school's supply list.